 We've all got stories.
-While researching this post, I found multiple stories of runners "pushing their limits", including
+While researching this post, I found multiple stories of runners "pushing their limits", including a

-this story about a runner who was planning to crutch walk the Boston Marathon.
+story about a runner who was planning to crutch walk the Boston Marathon.
 I get it.
 He's injured and can't run.
 But come on man!
 These articles portray the runners who do these things as heroes.
 I'm thinking that this act of bravery could lead to new injuries, including nerve damage to the upper extremities.
 Brave or foolish?
 Not to say that any of us wouldn't consider said act of bravery.
 It is Boston after all!

 I also read a